robinje/multi-user-dungeon/README.md

 - [ ] Add the ability to delete accounts.
 - [ ] Implement an obscenity filter.
 - [ ] Validate graph of loaded rooms and exits.
+- [ ] Load item prototypes at start.
+- [ ] Create function for creating items from prototypes.

 ## Deployment